DecentralizedGeo/DecentralizedGeo-hub/docs/documentation-guidelines.md

 >
 > – <a href="https://diataxis.fr/" target="_blank">Diátaxis</a>

-<a href="https://diataxis.fr/" target="_blank">Diátaxis</a> is a documentation framework where user docs can be _arranged_ into one of four categories: tutorials, how-to guides, technical reference and explanation.
-They represent four different purposes or functions, and require four different approaches to their creation.
+<a href="https://diataxis.fr/" target="_blank">Diátaxis</a> is a documentation framework where user docs can be _arranged_ into one of four categories:

+- **tutorials**
+- **how-to guides**
+- **technical reference**
+- **explanation**

 Before you author documentation, I suggest reading <a href="https://diataxis.fr/start-here/" target="_blank">Start here - Diátaxis in five minutes</a> or watching its <a href="https://www.youtube.com/watch?v=t4vKPhjcMZg" target="_blank">accompanying video</a> (or even both, if you’re really keen).

-When you make a PR with new functionality, please include helpful documentation.
-By “helpful”, we mean that your documentation answers questions that users may have.
-For example:

-- What is this new functionality?

-- Why is it important?

-- How is it relevant?

-- What can I do with it?
-What are some real-world applications?

-- How do I use it to achieve those things?

-- … and others (if you can think of them, please add them here)
+The key insight is that by breaking content up in this way, each of the four types of documentation only has one job so it can really nail it.
+Plus, it makes it easier to find what you are looking for.

 ## Building your site